terinia/statikk/docs/usage.rst

  - Get all models by their player_id
  - Get all models by their player_id and tier
  - Get all models by their player_id and origin
- - Get all models by their player_id, tier and origin
  - Get all models by their player_id and unit_class
- - Get all models by their player_id, tier and unit_class
+ - Get all models by their player_id, tier and unit class
  - Get all models by their player_id, origin and unit_class
- - Get all models by their player_id, tier, origin and unit_class

 ====================
 Index typing
 ====================

 So far we have only looked at string-based indexes.
 Statikk enforces that the type of the Index fields on your models match the index definition you defined on the table.
-This is also a DynamoDB restriction; while DyanmoDB is schemalass, you can't mix and match different types for attribute properties (keys, indexes, etc).
+This is also a DynamoDB restriction; while DyanmoDB is schemaless, you can't mix and match different types for attribute properties (keys, indexes, etc).

 Using numeric types, for example, means you'll lose out on the hierarchical search capabilities, but will let you query your data